-This policy is based on the pupil premium conditions of grant guidance (2021-2022), published by the Education and Skills Funding Agency.
-It is also based on guidance from the Department for Education (DfE) on virtual school heads' responsibilities concerning the pupil premium, and the service premium.
+This policy is based on the pupil premium allocations and conditions of grant guidance 2024 to 2025, published by the Education and Skills Funding Agency (ESFA).
+It is also based on guidance from the Department for Education (DfE) on using the pupil premium, virtual school heads' responsibilities concerning the pupil premium, and the service pupil premium.